9elt/jsbm/README.md

 # JSBM

-Benchmark JavaScript with JSDoc comments.
+A CLI to benchmark JavaScript (and TypeScript) on the spot, using JSDoc comments

 ## Usage

-Insert a JSDoc comment with a `@jsbm` tag above a function or block.
+Insert a JSDoc comment with a `@jsbm` tag above a block, statement or function

 <sub>*example.js*</sub>